sebsauvage/Shaarli/doc/md/Browsing-and-searching.md

 ## Filtering RSS feeds/Picture wall

-RSS feeds can also be restricted to only return items matching a text/tag search: see [[RSS feeds]].
+RSS feeds can also be restricted to only return items matching a text/tag search: see [RSS feeds](RSS feeds).